orterforth/orterforth/README.txt

 loaded, the user is placed at Forth's interactive prompt.

-The user can use the emulated disc drive to load programs in the same way it was used for "inst" - with Forth commands to load and manipulate "screens" of text (rather than a file system more familiar to modern users).
+The user can use the emulated disc drive to load programs in the same way it was used for install.

 # Acknowledgements #